sebasalons/pruebas/Readme.md

   </tr>
   <tr>
     <td bgcolor="#C0C0C0">Parameters:</td>
-    <td>**oauth** - OauthRequest object.
+    <td><b>oauth</b> - OauthRequest object.
 Contains the values of the consumer key and consumer secret of the configuration file.
 In addition to the request token and verifier received from StackSync.</td>
   </tr>
   <tr>
     <td bgcolor="#C0C0C0">Return:</td>